djangoflow/flutter-djangoflow/packages/djangoflow_emoji_rain/README.md

 ### 🛠 Parameters

-- `emoji`: The emoji to use for the raindrops.
+- `emojiList`: The list emoji to use for the raindrops.
 - `numberOfRainDrops`: Number of raindrops on the screen.
 - `fallSpeedFactor`: Speed multiplier for the falling raindrops.
 - `onRainStopped`: Callback triggered when the rain stops.